This user hasn't shared any profile information

 Did you buy a home with your spouse?

 When and where you bought your home and what your marital status was at the time, matters.
-If you were married in Massachusetts in 2005 and moved to Maine in 2007 and bought a house together, is that home marital property?
+If you were married in Massachusetts in 2005 and moved to Maine in 2007 and bought a house together, that home is probably marital property.

 Do you and your spouse have children?